 Housing in Midtown is varied and includes freestanding houses, condos and apartments.
 Residents of Midtown include an eclectic mix of young singles and professionals.
 It is also home to a number of good schools and is popular with families.

 Expats living in Midtown will find it easy to get around the area as it is well serviced by MARTA public transport; it’s also one of the most walkable areas in Atlanta.

 Primarily a business district, Downtown Atlanta has many tourist and family-friendly attractions and is a centre of culture in the city.
 It is the largest of the three business districts in Atlanta and home to notable corporations such as CNN.
 Downtown is also popular among students due to Georgia State University's presence in the area.

-Accommodation in Downtown is largely in the form of condos and refurbished loft apartments.
+Accommodation is largely in the form of condos and refurbished loft apartments.
 As Atlanta's major transport hub, Downtown is well serviced by MARTA.